Paul Fentener van Vlissingen

-Paul Fentener van Vlissingen (21 March 1941 in Utrecht – 21 August 2006 in Langbroek) was a Dutch businessman and philanthropist.
-Ranked as the richest man in Scotland in 2005, he contributed to the development of game reserves in Africa and bought Letterewe estate in Scotland, where he pledged the right to roam, years ahead of the rest of the country.
+Paul Fentener van Vlissingen (21 March 1941 in Utrecht – 21 August 2006 in Langbroek) was a Dutch businessman and philanthropist who was CEO of SHV Holdings for three decades.
+He contributed to the development of game reserves in Africa and purchased the Letterewe estate in Scotland in 1978.
+He pledged the right to roam there prior to the passage of the Scottish Land Reform Act of 2003.

-Early life
+Early life and background

-Paul Fentener van Vlissingen was the youngest son of Frits Fentener van Vlissingen II, one of the leading Dutch industrialist families whose fortune was based on shipping coal on the Rhine in the 19th century.
-Frits III, his eldest brother, died in March 2006.
-John, the middle brother, is the last alive.
-Paul inherited a significant shareholding in the company SHV Holdings from his father, Frits II, whose own father had co-founded the business through a merger with eight other Dutch trading families in 1896.
-Paul's father, described as one of the "fathers of the Dutch economy", later bought out most of the other families.
+Paul Fentener van Vlissingen was the youngest son of Frits Fentener van Vlissingen II.
+The van Vlissingen family was a leading Dutch industrialist family whose fortune was based on shipping coal on the Rhine in the 19th century.
+Paul's father, described as one of the "fathers of the Dutch economy", had co-founded SHV Holdings through a merger with eight other Dutch trading families in 1896 and later bought out most of the other families.
+Originally Europe's largest coal wholesaling business, SHV Holdings is the largest privately owned company in the Netherlands.

-SHV Holdings
+Career at SHV Holdings

-Paul Fentener van Vlissingen studied economics at the University of Groningen before joining SHV.
-Originally Europe's largest coal wholesaling business, SHV is the largest privately owned company in the Netherlands.
-In May 1974, he joined the SHV board, and succeeded his brother, Frits, as chairman in 1980.
+Paul inherited a significant shareholding in the company SHV Holdings from his father and studied economics at the University of Groningen before joining SHV.
+In May 1974, he joined the SHV board and he succeeded his brother, Frits III, as chairman in 1980.